The ozone layer is a deep layer in the stratosphere. It encircles the Earth and has large amounts of ozone in it.

-The ozone layer became more widely appreciated when it was realized that certain chemicals mankind manufactures, called chloroflurocarbons, find their way up into the stratosphere where, through a complex series of chemical reactions, they destroy some of the ozone.
+The ozone layer became more widely appreciated when it was realized that certain man-made chemicals called chloroflurocarbons find their way up into the stratosphere where, through a complex series of chemical reactions, they destroy some of the ozone.

-As a result of this discovery, an international treaty was signed, the the manufacture of these chemicals was stopped.
+As a result of this discovery, an international treaty was signed and the manufacturing of these chemicals was stopped.
 The ozone layer has since begun to recover as a result of these efforts.

 This stratospheric ozone, which protects us from the sun, is good.